samcottle/notes/shell_scripting.md

 ## Best practices

-To make a shell script easier to maintain, the following are recommended.
+To make a shell script easier to maintain, the following practices are recommended.

 ### Use long option commands